upstash/upstash-redis-dump/Readme.md

 * Easy to deploy & containerize - **single binary**.
 * Generates a [RESP](https://redis.io/topics/protocol) file rather than a JSON or a list of commands.
 This is **faster to ingest**, and [recommended by Redis](https://redis.io/topics/mass-insert) for mass-inserts.

-Warning: like similar tools, `redis-dump` does NOT provide Point-in-Time backups.
+Warning: like similar tools, `upstash-redis-dump` does NOT provide Point-in-Time backups.
 Please use [Redis backups methods](https://redis.io/topics/persistence) when possible.

 ## Features